 - Taking in the Thomson Collection at the Art Gallery of Ontario: Locals are thrilled with local boy Frank Gehry's renovation of the AGO.
-His design has brilliantly revised (and expanded) the space, but the very best thing about the newly reopened AGO is the 2,000 works of art (great paintings, miniature sculptures, model ships) donated by local media magnate Ken Thomson.
+His design has brilliantly revised (and expanded) the space, but the very best thing about the updated AGO is the 2,000 works of art (great paintings, miniature sculptures, model ships) donated by local media magnate Ken Thomson.

 - Checking Out Local Theater and Music: Sure, Toronto mounts its fair share of blockbusters.
 But the fine, and often more rewarding, offerings from Soulpepper, Opera Atelier, the Canadian Stage Company, Tafelmusik, and the Lorraine Kimsa Theatre for Young People are innovative and generally excellent.
 And seeing the Canadian Opera Company onstage at the Four Seasons Centre for the Performing Arts is breathtaking.